-At Bowen Ten Long & Bal, PC, we know the many details of insurance law because we have handled so many cases involving auto insurance.
-At our firm, we help clients in the Richmond area and elsewhere in Virginia who have suffered injuries due to serious motor vehicle accidents.
-On this page, we have provided answers to some of the queries about insurance that you have probably encountered.
+In the state of Virginia, auto insurance, and how that auto insurance comes into play when a car crash happens, works a little differently than in other states.
+At Bowen Ten Long & Bal, PC, our personal injury attorneys know the many details of the car insurance laws because we have handled multiple motor vehicle accident cases involving the various types of auto insurance or lack thereof.
+At our firm, we help clients in the Richmond area and elsewhere in Virginia who have suffered injuries due to serious car wrecks and accidents.

 What happens if I am in an accident with someone who is underinsured or uninsured?